docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

           emptyDir: {}
 ```

 By now, the mailserver starts, but does not really work for long (or at all), because we're lacking certificates.
 You will need to choose yourself, which approach you'd want to go with.
-The [TLS](../security/ssl.md) section provides you with an overview.
+The [TLS] section provides you with an overview.

 !!! attention "Sensitive Data"

     For storing OpenDKIM keys, TLS certificates or any sort of sensitive data, you should be using `Secret`s.
 You can mount secrets like `ConfigMaps` and use them the same way.

-## Exposing your Mail Server to the Outside World
+## Exposing your Mailserver to the Outside World

-The more difficult part with K8s is to expose a deployed mail server to the outside world.
+The more difficult part with K8s is to expose a deployed mailserver to the outside world.
 K8s provides multiple ways for doing that; each has downsides and complexity.
-The major problem with exposing the mail server to outside world in K8s is to [preserve the real client IP][k8s-service-source-ip].
-The real client IP is required by the mail server for performing IP-based SPF checks and spam checks.
-If you do not require SPF checks for incoming mails, you may disable them in your [Postfix configuration][docs-postfix] by dropping the line stat states `check_policy_service unix:private/policyd-spf`.
+The major problem with exposing the mailserver to outside world in K8s is to [preserve the real client IP][k8s-service-source-ip].
+The real client IP is required by the mailserver for performing IP-based SPF checks and spam checks.
+If you do not require SPF checks for incoming mails, you may disable them in your [Postfix configuration][docs-postfix] by dropping the line that states `check_policy_service unix:private/policyd-spf`.

 The easiest approaches were covered above, using `#!yaml externalTrafficPolicy: Local`, which disables the service proxy, but makes the service local as well (which does not scale).
 This approach only works when you are given the correct (that is, a public and routable) IP address by a load balancer (like MetalLB).
 In this sense, the approach above is similar to the next example below.
 We want to provide you with a few alternatives too.

 ### External IPs Service

-The simplest way is to expose the mail server as a [Service][k8s-network-service] with [external IPs][k8s-network-external-ip].
+The simplest way is to expose the mailserver as a [Service][k8s-network-service] with [external IPs][k8s-network-external-ip].

 ```yaml
 ---